couriersud/msigd/README.md

   -q, --query                display all monitor settings.
 This will also
                                list readonly settings and settings whose
                                function is currently unknown.
+  -l, --list                 list all available monitors.
+                               Obtains a comma separated list of all MSI monitors connected.
+The first element
+                               in the list is the monitor number to be used as the argument to the --monitor option -m, --monitor              logical monitor number.
-  -s, --serial               serial number of the monitor to control.
+                               The argument to this option is the monitor number as provided by the --list option If omitted, the first monitor found is used -s, --serial               serial number of the monitor to control.
                                Use the serial number to identify the target monitor in a multi-monitor environment
-                               If omitted, the first monitor found is used --info                 display device information.
+                               If omitted and --monitor is omitted as well the first monitor found is used
+      --info                 display device information.
 This can be used with --query
   -f, --filter               limits query result to comma separated list